 Tianyi's research focuses on the impacts of short-lived climate pollutants.
-She explores how methane emissions and their mitigation affect ocean warming and sea level rise.
+She explores how methane emissions and their mitigation affect Arctic sea ice, ocean warming, and sea level rise, as well as the role of short-lived greenhouse gases in net zero emissions pathways.
 She also supports the climate science communication efforts at EDF.

 Tianyi holds a Ph.D. in Climate Dynamics from the University of Texas at Austin and did her undergraduate studies in Atmospheric Sciences at Nanjing University, China.
 Tianyi joined EDF as a postdoctoral climate science fellow in 2019.

 Ocko, I.B., T. Sun, D. Shindell, M. Oppenheimer, A. Hristov, S.W.
 Pacala, D.L.
 Mauzerall, Y. Xu and S.P.
 Hamburg 2021: Acting rapidly to deploy readily available methane mitigation measures by sector can immediately slow global warming, Environ.
 Res.
 Lett., https://iopscience.iop.org/article/10.1088/1748-9326/abf9c8

 Sun, T. and Y. M. Okumura 2020: Impact of ENSO-like tropical Pacific decadal variability on the relative frequency of El Niño and La Niña events.
 Geophysical Research Letters, https://doi.org/10.1029/2019GL085832

 Sun, T. and Y. M. Okumura 2019: Role of Stochastic Atmospheric Forcing from the South and North Pacific in Tropical Pacific Decadal Variability.
 Journal of Climate, https://doi.org/10.1175/JCLI-D-18-0536.1.